BMX racing: History

+improved durability and performance..
+Lightweight, durable, and purpose-built, they come in specialized forms depending on the discipline—racing, street, park, dirt, and flatland.
+Freestyle bikes emphasize maneuverability and strength, while race bikes focus on aerodynamics and speed.
+Geometry, materials, tires, and gearing have all evolved, but the goal remains the same: performance with personality.
+Today, BMX thrives not just in competitions but across social platforms, local scenes, and casual rides.
+The internet has played a huge role in BMX’s growth, allowing riders to share clips, exchange tips, and inspire others—no matter where they live.

 Bikes sizes

 There are two BMX racing bikes sizes.
 The first is the 20-inch (ISO 406mm) wheel bicycle.
 The 20" wheel bikes are referred to as "Class" bikes, with an outer tire diameter up to 22.5".
 The second type is "Cruiser" bikes which are any bikes with an outer tire diameter larger than 22.5".
 The most common cruiser size uses a 24" (ISO 507mm) wheel.

 Advantages

 While BMX racing is an individual sport, teams are often formed from racers in different classifications for camaraderie and for business exposure of a sponsoring organization or company.
 BMX racing rewards strength, quickness, and bike handling.
 Many successful BMX racers have gone on to leverage their skills in other forms of bicycle and motorcycle competitions.

 Track features

 There are many types of BMX jumps, ranging from small rollers to massive step-up doubles.
 There are pro straights for professional racers which are doubles that range from about 6 m to 12 m, while "Class" straights have more flow and have many more range of jumps.